Foreground removal and 21 cm signal estimates: comparing different blind methods for the BINGO Telescope: Jackknife variance

 \subsection{The $\chi^2$ test}

-To quantify our results, we have used the $\chi^2$ test, which is a measure of the goodness-of-fit of the model to the estimated data.
-We also used the Jackknife variance described in sec. \ref{sec:jack} (Eq. \ref{Eq:Jackknife}) as an estimator of the variance for each angular power spectrum per multipole and per channel.
+To quantify our results, we use the $\chi^2$ test as a measure of the goodness-of-fit of the model to the estimated data.
+We also use the jackknife variance described in Section~\ref{sec:jack} (Eq.~\ref{eq: jackknife_cov}) as an estimator of the variance for each angular power spectrum, per multipole and per channel.
 Thus, for each algorithm (GNILC, GMCA, FastICA) and a specific realization $i$, we calculate